 The pandemic is slowly ebbing away — or at least it gets overshadowed by the need to keep things going and sales pipelines fueled.
 In spite of the concerns and uncertainty, we see the new, changed world rising and advancing.
-So, it’s high time to start looking for your place in this new setting and see how you can use the change to help your business recover — as well as lend a hand to some industries.
+So, it’s high time to start looking for your place in this new setting and see how to get b2b leads to help your business recover — as well as lend a hand to some industries.

 1. Contribute to healthcare innovation